leknarf/loadcanary/NODELOADLIB.md

         }
     });

 This test will hit localhost:8080 with 20 concurrent connections for 10 minutes.
-During the test, a web server is started on localhost:8000, which displays requests per second and latency statistics.
-Non-200 responses will be logged to `results-{timestamp}-err.log`, statistics are regularly logged to `results-{timestamp}-stats.log`, and the summary page found at localhost:8000 is also written to `results-{timestamp}-summary.html`.

-    $ node example.js         ## while running, browse to http://localhost:8000 to track the test
+    $ node examples/nodeloadlib-ex2.js         ## while running, browse to http://localhost:8000 to track the test
+    Opening log files.
     Serving progress report on port 8000.
-    Opening log files.
+    Test server on localhost:9000.
     ......done.

     Finishing...
     Closed log files.
     Shutdown report server.

+Browse to http://localhost:8000 during the test for graphs.
+Non-200 responses are logged to `results-{timestamp}-err.log`, `results-{timestamp}-stats.log` contains statistics, and the summary web page is written to `results-{timestamp}-summary.html`.

 Check out [examples/nodeloadlib-ex.js](http://github.com/benschmaus/nodeload/blob/master/examples/nodeloadlib-ex.js) for a example of a full read+write test.